Where I live now: Dubai

 Two extraordinary daughters, both talented and smart.
-The elder one just graduated from Rhode Island School of Design last June and her little sister is two years behind her.
+The elder one graduated from Rhode Island School of Design in 2013 and her little sister graduated from RISD in 2015.
 They are beautiful, compassionate, passionate girls and I could not be more proud.

 And last but not least, one silly Boxer named Beso.
 Because Boxers need B names.

 My professional background: Degree in Journalism from the University of Texas at Austin.
 My career includes stints at the Girl Scouts of San Jacinto Council (Houston, TX), editor at an advertising agency and publisher, and public relations officer at InterContinental Hotels (Abu Dhabi, UAE.)
 As publications director, I edited the American Association of Malaysia’s monthly magazine for four years.

 I am currently managing editor at Sunday Supper Movement, where you'll find me developing recipes, writing about food and cookbooks and corralling my wonderful contributors.
 I also write a weekly newsletter to keep our members up-to-date with Sunday Supper happenings.